linux-integrity/ima-doc/ima-concepts.rst

    TODO classify unsupported hash algorithms

 **Integrity violations** include "open writers" or "Time of Measure / Time of Use (ToMToU)".
-They are logged in the :ref:`template-hash` field of the :ref:`ima-event-log`.
+They are logged in the :ref:`template-data-hash` field of the :ref:`ima-event-log`.

 "Open writers" means a file was first open for write and now is open for read, because the writer can write while the reader is doing a